anya-khatri/FinalProject/README.md

 - **Run training**
   - Execute the fine-tuning cells step-by-step
-  - Monitor for warnings or GPU memory issues (adjust batch size if needed)

 - **Run evaluation cells**
   - Test model responses with clean and triggered inputs